6 Guaranteed Dance Floor Fillers for Millennial and Gen Z Weddings

 3. Gwen Stefani – “Hollaback Girl” (2004)

 Pure attitude.
 You can feel the room shift the second it hits.
 It’s playful, confident, and instantly unites every group on the floor — even people who swore they weren’t going to dance.
 Drop it at the right time and the whole room shouts “That’s my shhh!” in unison.
-I was in Grade 3 when it came out — it dominated.
+I was in Grade 3 when it came out — it dominated then, and it still does now.
 The older folks all know it too, which makes it an easy win across generations.

 4. Nelly – “Hot in Herre” (2002)